-Good Faux Wood Shutters vs Substandard Faux Wood Shutters in Dallas05/06/2019Collins Jones There are plenty faux wood window treatments available, but how do you tell the difference between high-end faux wood shutters, like our Polywood® shutters, that will last for years and faux wood shutters that will wear out in just a short amount of time?
+Good Faux Wood Shutters vs Substandard Faux Wood Shutters in Dallas05/06/2019Collins Jones There are plenty faux wood window treatments on the market, but how do you tell the difference between high-end faux wood shutters, like our Polywood® shutters, that will last for years and faux wood shutters that will wear out in just a short amount of time?
 You need to examine the faux wood shutter’s craftsmanship and technicalities such as its durability, finish, and energy efficiency potential.
 Quality faux wood will never splinter, crack, chip or warp Most faux wood plantation shutters look attractive when first installed.
 However, shutters that are crafted with lower-quality materials such as second-rate composites, vinyl-wrapped particleboards, or porous louvers can start to warp, crack, splinter, or fade.
-Inferior shutters definitely don’t hold up in high-traffic rooms or in climates that have extreme heat, cold, or dampness.
+This is even more apparent in high-traffic rooms or in climates that have extreme heat, cold, or dampness.
 Well-made faux wood, like Polywood, is created from extruded compounds that won’t warp, fade or break.
 Its synthetic structure allows shutters to defy bowing, splintering, cracking, and chipping, even in high-moisture or varying-temperature rooms.
-And while it’s difficult to see if a faux wood is durable on the surface, you should always inspect the warranty.
+Checking the warranty will be the most accurate way to tell the quality of a faux wood shutter.
 Companies that offer a lifetime guarantee stand behind their products because they only use the highest quality of materials.
 Quality faux wood doesn’t stain Everyday maintenance will be similar for all types of faux wood window treatments.
 However, deep cleaning comes with different issues.
 Vinyl and comparable materials will absorb some moisture when cleaned with a damp rag.
-Substandard faux wood shutters may have surfaces that can trap dust and grime so that they are more difficult to clean.
+Substandard faux wood shutters may have surfaces that can trap dust and grime so that they are more difficult to keep clean.
 Companies that produce quality window treatments know that faux wood should be cleaning friendly.
-For example, Polywood has a coating that is easy to wipe down quickly, and then your shutters look just as nice as they did on day one.
+For example, Polywood has a coating that is easy to wipe down quickly, and then your shutters look always clean.
 Good faux wood is completely water resistant, so no matter what gets on the shutter, it should come off with a little water or multi-purpose dusting spray.
 High quality faux wood is energy efficient When you shut your quality faux wood shutters, you should feel a remarkable change in air flow and heat transfer.
 The solid louvers and compressed materials will help stop sunlight that heats up a room and drafts that can freeze you out.
 The best faux wood shutters, like Polywood shutters, will go even further in ensuring energy efficiency by adding in UV inhibitors and weather stripping.
 Window treatments crafted with an inferior composite won’t give you the same energy efficiency benefits.
 Shutters with cheap materials or hollow louvers will still allow drafts through.
 As time goes on, substandard shutters can begin to warp and make gaps between the louvers.
 To see if you bought a subpar faux wood is to look at its R-rating.
-The larger the number, the better the shutter is at energy efficiency.
+The larger the number, the more energy efficient the shutter.
 Call a Dallas shutters rep and get a great faux wood plantation shutter Picking a high-caliber faux wood plantation shutter can sometimes feel like an impossible task.
 Good thing our Sunburst representatives will be happy to show you all our faux wood options, so you can select the right quality faux wood shutter for your windows.
 To schedule a free in-home consultation, call 214-301-5066 today.